19 Fascinating Ruins in Mexico You Need to Visit in 2025

 There’s a small museum on-site at the Palenque ruins to help you contextualize what you see within the grounds.

-The admission fee for Palenque is about $3.5 USD, but you will also have to pay a National Park fee, a camera fee (if you want to snap photos), and a fee for a van from the gates into the archaeological zone.
+USD, but you will also have to pay a National Park fee, a camera fee (if you want to snap photos), and a fee for a van from the gates to the archaeological zone.
 Altogether, this will cost about $10 USD.
 Make sure you carry cash.

-If you’re in a hurry, take a full-day Palenque ruins tour from San Cristobal de las Casas.
-The site is about 4 hours from San Cris.
+The site is about 4 hours from San Cristobal.
 A more popular option is to spend a couple of nights in the neighboring town of Palenque and take a tour of the ruins from there.

-Looking for more things to do in the area?
+Are you seeking additional activities in the area?
 Check out my guide to all the best places to visit in Chiapas!

 10. Yaxchilan and Bonampak, Chiapas